Bira/octopus-carnival/_drafts/wir-mm-4e-cyclops.md

 ### Cyclops Storm Shaman

-Level 17 Artillery with 128 HP, the shaman wears leather and carries a staff.
+Level 17 Artillery with 128 HP, from the MM only.
+The shaman wears leather and carries a staff.
 Its basic staff attack does a mix of physical and thunder damage; it has a basic ranged attack in the form of a Storm Orb that targets Reflex and does lightning and thunder damage.

 Its evil eye makes the target vulnerable (5) to both thunder and lightning damage.
 This helps both its melee and ranged attacks, though a vulnerable target